About the BBC Pension Scheme

 The Trustees support the Principles of Good Governance and the Code of Best Practice, incorporated in the Combined Code issued by the London Stock Exchange in July 1998 following the recommendations of the Hampel Committee and the Cadbury and Greenbury Reports.

 BBC Pension Trust Limited is the sole Trustee of the Scheme.
-Its board, commonly referred to as 'the Trustees', consists of nine directors.
+Its board, commonly referred to as 'the Trustees', consists of 11 directors.